IBM/procurement-analysis-with-wks/README.md

 1. Install [Node.js](https://nodejs.org/en/) runtime or NPM.
 1. Start the app by running `npm install`, followed by `npm start`.
 1. Access the UI by pointing your browser at the host and port values returned by the `npm start` command.
 For example, `http://localhost:6003`.
+1. From the UI, press the `Sync` button to load the Discovery Data into the JanusGraph DB.

 ## 13. Deploy and run the application on IBM Cloud